Service Dog For Veterans Boise, ID

 About Service Dogs for Veterans

-Yes, PAVE can be accredited to Assistance Dogs International.
-This premier international organization promotes excellence in all aspects of assistance dog acquisition, training, partnership, and partnerships.
-Only three Oregon organizations are currently accredited members.
+Yes, PAVE is an Accredited Member of Assistance Dogs International.
+This premier international organization establishes and promotes standards of excellence in all areas of assistance dog acquisition, training, and partnership.
+Only three Oregon-based organizations are currently members.

 Approximately 90 cents of every dollar is spent on program expenses.